lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 The TFT fw is ready to be flashed on both Sidewinder X1 / X2 and Genius printers.
 So, no need to recompile the TFT fw is required.
 Only one change in configuration file is required for Genius (e.g. print volume).

+**NOTE:** Latest Sidewinder X2 are equipped with a TFT based on GD32F305 chipset.
+The TFT fw provided here is **NOT** compatible with that chipset yet.

 <a name="TFT-Firmware-for-Genius"></a>

 #### TFT Firmware for Genius